 If you want to prepare pasta in broth and you are in Italy, you are spoiled for choice!
 Just pay attention and don’t confuse risoni (a type of pastina) with riso (rice).

-How Italians cook pastina?
+How do Italians cook pastina?

 Cooking pastina is very simple even if it is a different process than cooking the classic pasta shapes: pour some meat broth into a saucepan and bring to a boil, you can use vegetable broths, beef, or chicken broth.
 When the broth is boiling you can pour the amount of pastina you desire and continue cooking according to the instructions on the package.